eechien/udacity-data-modeling/README.md

 The `songs` and `artists` tables are populated by the song_data files.
 While `time`, `users`, and `songplays` comes from our log_data files.

+## Running the project

+First create the tables by running:
+`python create_tables.py`

+Next execute the ETL pipeline by running:
+`python etl.py`